Brandon-Lee-Romero/user-management-api/README.md

 ## Description

-The User Management API is provides CRUD operations with bulk delete, search functionality, and pagination for managing users.
+The User Management API provides CRUD operations with bulk delete, search functionality, and pagination for managing users.

 ## Post-Installation Instructions
 After installing the User Management API, you may need to perform the following steps: